OktarinTentakel/lsd-landmark-style-definition/readme.md

 The best representation for variants are, due to the permanent and visual nature, **additional classes**, declared after the element's main class.

-So, what do we do with statuses, which are **not necessarily permanent** and may not even have any visual effects at all?
+What do we do with statuses, which are **not necessarily permanent** and may not even have any visual effects at all?
 A class is the wrong choice here, since the fact, that a status may change the styling is a logical by-product and not the core concept of the status.